Brace Yourself: Our Latest Look at Student Debt

 by Jill Mislinski

-Note: We've included the latest Z1 data for Q3 in this update.
+Note: We've included the latest Z1 data for Q4 in this update.

 College Tuition and Fees constitute one of the biggest threats to our economic outlook.
 Here is a chart of data from the relevant Consumer Price Index sub-component reaching back to 1978, the earliest year Uncle Sam provides a breakout for College Tuition and Fees.
 As an interesting sidebar, we've thrown in the increase in the cost of purchasing a new car as well as the more substantial increase for the broader category of medical care, both of which pale in comparison.

 The annual stair-step rise in college costs seen above is probably the most dramatic visualization of inflation data we routinely produce.
-The only chart we have that rivals it is our quarterly snapshot, updated earlier this week, of federal loans to students from the Fed Flow of Funds report.
+The only chart we have that rivals it is our quarterly snapshot, updated earlier this week, of federal loans to students from the Federal Reserve's Z.1 Financial Accounts of the United States (formerly kown as the Flow of Funds accounts).